 One of our favorite examples of a flexible, versatile logo is Under Armour.

-3. Smart design is better than just pretty design.
+3. Smart design is better than pretty design

 Smart design is becoming increasingly important in a crowded marketplace.
 That’s because clever logos are easier to remember: